ianhwu/RNTipsView/README.md

 # RNTipsView

-you can draw on the view, and cut a image.
+you can draw on the view, and cut an image.

 ![](https://github.com/MagicalYan/RNTipsView/blob/master/snapshot.gif?raw=true)